brickbots/PiFinder/docs/user_guide.md

 - If the GPS has locked and provided a location, the GPS square in the status bar will be filled in and the G will be in black.
 - The solver status will show either C (Camera) or I (IMU) depending on the source of the last position fix.
 The background of this square fades from red to black, over six seconds, indicating the time since last solve.

+## Power Save Mode

+The PiFinder will dim the screen and reduce the frequency of exposures, solving, and other processes when it's been idle for a period of time.
+This helps save battery power and can also prevent glare at the eyepiece in especially dark environments.
+The default is 30 seconds and this can be configured, or turned off completely, in the [Options](#options) page of the [Status](#status) screen.

+Pressing any button, or moving the PFinder will wake it from power save mode.

 ## UI Screens
 The user interface for the PiFinder is split into various screens that you can switch between to perform different tasks.
 The A key is used to cycle between the three main screens: